demiakinsola/portfolio/README.md

 # portfolio
-A personal portfolio built using reactJS and nodeJS on the fronTendd and backEnd respectively.
+A personal portfolio built using reactJS and nodeJS on the frontEnd and backEnd respectively.